deepaucksharma/IntegrationsAgentPOC/README.md

 - Never commit API keys to version control
 - Use separate API keys for development and production
 - Rotate API keys periodically

+## Code Structure

+The project follows a modular architecture with the following key components:

+- **agent**: Base agent implementations and agent-related functionality
+- **core**: Core functionality including state management and service container
+- **execution**: Script execution and change tracking
+- **integrations**: Integration definitions and registration
+- **llm**: LLM service integration and prompt handling
+- **templates**: Template rendering and management
+- **verification**: Verification steps and analysis

+Recent restructuring has consolidated several components to reduce redundancy and improve maintainability.
+See the [Cleanup Notes](docs/CLEANUP-NOTES.md) for details.